LewisIsWorking/PathWarsWiki/Writerside/topics/#1-The-Doomsday-Funtime-Story.md

 The rabbit is called:
 Denufair.

-"Wrin" sees the harrow.
+Wrin sees the harrow.

 Mayor knows Selenor's name.
-Mayor knows that Wrin is involved.
+The Mayor knows that Wrin is involved.

 Keleri sends a sending to Allisee: "What is going on?"
 "This is not Magnimar.